jetnew/academicpages/_posts/2020-11-28-neuroevolution-a-tutorial.md

 # The Neural Network Model ("Neuro"-evolution)

 The neural network, or a multi-layer perceptron, is a universal function approximator.
-We define the neural network in PyTorch with 2 hidden layers and non-linear activation functions hyperbolic tangent (tanh) and sigmoid.
+The neural network in PyTorch with 2 hidden layers and non-linear activation functions hyperbolic tangent (tanh) and sigmoid is defined.

 ```python